 We will be considered to have terminated for federal income tax purposes if there is a sale or exchange of 50% or more of the total interests in our capital and profits within a twelve-month period.
-As of December 31, 2015, Diamondback owned 88% of the total interests in our capital and profits.
+As of December 31, 2016, Diamondback owned 83% of the total interests in our capital and profits.
+Following our January 2017 underwritten public offering of common units,

+Diamondback owned approximately 74% of the total interest in our capital and profits.
 Therefore, a transfer by Diamondback of all or a portion of its interests in us could result in a termination of our partnership for federal income tax purposes.
 Our termination would, among other things, result in the closing of our taxable year for all unitholders.
 In the case of a unitholder reporting on a taxable year other than the calendar year, the closing of our taxable year may also result in more than twelve months of our taxable income or loss being includable in such unitholder's taxable income for the year of termination.
 Our termination currently would not affect our classification as a partnership for federal income tax purposes, but instead, after our termination we would be treated as a new partnership for federal income tax purposes.
 If treated as a new partnership, we must make new tax elections and could be subject to penalties if we are unable to determine that a termination occurred.